-As of September 30, 2021, each of Ashland's current non-employee directors who are currently required to meet the minimum stock ownership guidelines had attained the minimum stock ownership levels other than Mr. Joseph.
-Mr. Joseph joined the Board in 2021 and will not be required to meet the minimum stock ownership guidelines until January 2026.
+As of September 30, 2022, each of Ashland's current non-employee directors who are currently required to meet the minimum stock ownership guidelines had attained the minimum stock ownership levels.
+Mr. Joseph joined the Board in January 2021 and will not be required to meet the minimum stock ownership guidelines until January 2026.
+Mr. Bishop and Ms. Harrison, who each joined the Board in July 2022, will not be required to meet the minimum stock ownership guidelines until July 2027.